Albert Strange: Scarborough and the Humber Yawl Club

 For some years, Strange was captain of the Humber Yawl Club, (formed in 1883), shortly after his arrival in Scarborough about 50 miles to the north.
 He produced many designs for boats suited to the club's locale, both for himself and other members.
 They were light craft which would cope well with being beached on the mud flats of the Humber Estuary or being shipped abroad as deck cargo, but they had cabins which enabled them to be used for long voyages of a month or so.
 One of his designs was the 15m cutter rig yacht Tally Ho.

 Designs

+Strange was one of the first designers to promote light displacement craft, specifically designed for cruising, rather than using designs based on working craft.
+He was a prolific and sought after designer and designed about 150 boats in all.